lgoldstein/mina-sshd/README.md

 * The special value `ServerAuthenticationManager.AUTO_WELCOME_BANNER_VALUE` which generates a combined "random art" of all the server's keys as described in `Perrig A.` and `Song D.`-s article [Hash Visualization: a New Technique to improve Real-World Security](http://sparrow.ece.cmu.edu/~adrian/projects/validation/validation.pdf) - _International Workshop on Cryptographic Techniques and E-Commerce (CrypTEC '99)_

-* One can also override the `ServerUserAuthService#resolveWelcomeBanner` method and use hatever other content customization one sees fit.
+* One can also override the `ServerUserAuthService#resolveWelcomeBanner` method and use whatever other content customization one sees fit.

 **Note:**